 Misconception 2 : Purpose is a single thing

-Most of us will have multiple sources of purpose in our lives.
+Sure, some people genuinely do seem to have an overwhelming purpose in their lives.
+But most of us will likely have multiple sources of purpose in our lives.
 For me, I find purpose in my children, my marriage, my work, and my community.
 For almost everyone, there’s no one thing we can find.

 Misconception 3: Purpose is stable over time